 A Presentation By Tony Green

-Free, No reservations required, but it would be appreciated if you sign up on our Meetup site.
+Free, No reservations required, but it would be appreciated if you register on our Meetup site.

 Saratoga Federated Church, Richards Hall, 20390 Park Place, Saratoga, CA 95070

 Enter on west side, corner of Oak Place and Saratoga-Los Gatos Rd (Highway 9).

 Tony Green has worked as a Water Treatment Sales Engineer for sustainability focused water treatment company who worked with Commercial and Industrial Clients to reduce their water consumption, optimize their energy usage all while being sustainable.
 Tony currently teaches Environmental Science to high school students at the Squaw Valley Academy based in Livermore, California.